-While you’ll currently be saving money on nights out, is there anything you can do to make sure you don’t overspend on nights in.
+While you’ll currently be saving money on nights out, is there anything you can do to make sure you don’t overspend on nights in?
 Regular takeaways and pricey wine can add up.
 Could you try alternating takeaways with fakeaways and buy alcohol in bulk instead of nipping to the corner shop?

 32. Get FREE entertainment trials

-Instead of signing up to all streaming services at this time, you could spend a few weeks deciding which you want - for FREE.
+Instead of signing up for all streaming services at this time, you could spend a few weeks deciding which you want - for FREE.
 Currently, loads of services are offering extended free trial periods, see our bumper list to choose what’s right for you.

 33. Ditch the TV